exoplatform/exo-documentation/docs/Administration.rst

 .. note:: By default, only the super user (i.e. **root**) is allowed to create spaces and templates and only administrators (i.e.
           ``*:/platform/administrators``) are allowed to manage spaces and templates.

-The spaces administration interface is accessible via the menu Administration --> Spaces.
+The spaces administration interface is accessible via the menu Administration --> USERS & SPACES --> Manage Spaces and Manage Templates.

 |image306|

-This Spaces menu contains two choices:
+We have two choices to organize spaces and its templates:

+- "Manage Spaces" : Lets an administrator configure permissions for who can :ref:`Create <Create-Space>` or :ref:`Manage <AdministratingSpaces.ManageSpaces>` spaces.
 - "Manage Templates" : Lets an administrator display all space templates available
-- "Manage Spaces" : Lets an administrator configure permissions for who can :ref:`Create <Create-Space>` or :ref:`Manage <AdministratingSpaces.ManageSpaces>` spaces.